US P/E Ratio (As-Reported)

 How is it calculated?

-It is the price of the S&P 500 divided by the sum of its reported (GAAP) earnings over the trailing twelve months.
+It is the price of the S&P 500 divided by the sum of its as-reported (GAAP) earnings over the trailing twelve months — the strict accounting profit, after one-off write-downs.
 A P/E of 25 means investors pay $25 for each $1 of the past year's earnings.
 The series shown here is multpl.com's monthly S&P 500 trailing P/E, kept current to the latest close.
+We use the as-reported basis deliberately: it is the only earnings definition with a consistent history back to the 1800s, which is what lets us rank today's reading against ~150 years of history on the same footing.
+The operating-earnings P/E most commentary quotes strips out one-off charges, so it sits a few points lower (and the forward, estimate-based P/E lower still).

 Historical interpretation